mhammond/pywin32/adodbapi/readme.txt

 Relase history
 --------------
+2.2.4   Ready for 2to3 convertion.
+Refactor to be more readable.
+Added function getIndexedValue() for IPy 2.0.
+2.2.3   (withdrawn)
 2.2.2   Iron Python support complete.
 2.2.1   Bugfix for string truncation
 2.2     Code cleanup. added feature: "adodbapi.variantConversions[adodbapi.adNumeric] = adodbapi.cvtString"
 2.1.1	Bugfix to CoIninialize() and nextset()